Music

 Peter and the Wolf

-Assembly Performance- Students will meet the five wind instruments of the orchestra including flute, clarinet, oboe, bassoon, and French horn, learn rhythm patterns, and perform a short song with the quintet.
-WindSync showcases classical music as a powerful vehicle for storytelling as the five musicians act as narrators and transform into characters in their adaptation of Peter and the Wolf complete with costumes and choreography. - Grades: K-5
+Students will meet the five wind instruments of the orchestra, including flute, clarinet, oboe, bassoon, and French horn, learn rhythm patterns, and perform a short song with the quintet.
+WindSync showcases classical music as a powerful vehicle for storytelling, with the five musicians acting as narrators and transforming into characters in their adaptation of Peter and the Wolf, complete with costumes and choreography.

 Audience Limit: 250